blosavio/fn-in/README.md

       </p>
       <pre><code>(get-in* [11 22 [33 44 55]] [2 2]) ;; =&gt; 55</code></pre>
       <p>
-        Nothing terribly special that <code>clojure.core/get-in</code> cant&apos; do.
+        Nothing terribly special that <code>clojure.core/get-in</code> can&apos;t do.
 But, if for some reason, that nested thing is instead a list…
       </p>
       <pre><code>(get-in [11 22 &apos;(33 44 55)] [2 2]) ;; =&gt; nil</code></pre>
       <p>